AI Basics

 You provide the goal → AI provides the first draft → You guide, correct, and refine.

-This is why good prompts matter - they help AI understand what you want.
+This is why good prompts matter - they help AI understand what you want using a clearer prompt structure.

 What AI Is Good At vs. Not Good At